hiveeyes/arduino/openhive/openhive-gsm-wifi/README.rst

 ====================
 ::

-    # Get hold of the source code repository including all dependencies
+    # Acquire source code repository
     git clone https://github.com/hiveeyes/arduino

     # Select this firmware
-    cd node-gprs-http
+    cd arduino/openhive/openhive-gsm-wifi

 Configure firmware
 ==================
 .. highlight:: c++

-Have a look at the source code `node-gprs-http.ino`_ and adapt feature flags and setting variables according to your environment:
+Have a look at the source code `openhive-gsm-wifi.ino`_ and adapt feature flags and setting variables according to your environment:

 When using a HX711_ sensor::